 The second guy is more technical.
 Initially, he is referring to just installing the plugins & asking for suggestions.
 But, actually, he wants you to give him three premium plugins for $10.

 I can show you a lot more examples, but I hope it’s enough for the sake of an example.
+So make sure you’re not going to write proposals to those kinds of spam briefs/buyer requests.

 On the other hand, spammers post buyer requests for a totally different purpose.